Tsuru4/PuzzleSimulator/readme.md

 * [Youtube Demonstration](https://youtu.be/D-pmMfCimU) //This is just a placeholder video.

 **Project Goals**:
-* [ ] Learn how to write in C++
+* [x] Learn how to write in C++
-* [ ] Learn how to create functions and classes and data structures work in C++
+* [x] Learn how to create functions and classes and data structures work in C++
-* [ ] Write a class which simutates all the properties and functions of a Rubik's cube.
+* [x] Write a class which simutates all the properties and functions of a Rubik's cube.
-    * [ ] Write another class which simulates the pieces of the Rubic Cube and arange them in a list or array contained by the Rubik's cube.
+    * [x] Write another class which simulates the pieces of the Rubic Cube and arange them in a list or array contained by the Rubik's cube.
 * [ ] If time allows, create a GUI for the Rubik's cube.

 ## Instructions for Build and Use

-Steps to build and/or run the software (These instructions are written for a MacOS user.):
+Steps to build and/or run the software (Note: these instructions are written by a MacOS user.):

 1.
 2.